Consulting

-If you are in the writing or marketing phase of your manuscript and need some guidance, award-winning novelist Carol Hoenig is available to help you reach your audience.
-Carol is also available to give a workshop about how you can break into the publishing industry or a writing seminar.
-Her passion is evident and her fees are reasonable.
+If you are in the writing phase of your manuscript and need some guidance, award-winning author, Carol Hoenig, is available to help you with editing, putting together a book proposal and agent query letters.
+She is also available for consultation.
+Carol’s passion is evident and her fees are reasonable.

 Here is what some of have said about Carol: